Caran d’Ache Fancolor Colored Pencils

-Despite being a student-oriented pencil, these actually produce quite good color.
-To get the depths of other lines you might have to make multiple passes, however.
+Despite being a student-oriented pencil, these actually produce quite a good color.
+To get the depths of other higher-end colored pencil lines you might have to make multiple passes, however.
 Blending is decent and the fact that it is open to both dry and wet blending is a nice bonus.
 Stacking colors is, for the most part, seamless.
 The points can be made into a sharp point (a common benefit of wax cores) which also assists for fine-detailed areas.
 However, you won’t get quite the overall performance that you see in the other, more expensive, Caran d’Ache lines.
 That being said, with a bit of extra application pressure and multiple passes you can get relatively close.

 Usability and Durability – 3.5/5

 The design and color output makes these a lot less challenging than other, more high-end sets.
-The color output is quite linear and somewhat buttery, even though it isn’t as thick as we would like.
+The color that is produced is quite linear and somewhat buttery, even though it isn’t as thick as we would like.
 Having a buttery feel is a pleasant surprise for a wax core as this is not a common trait.
 This might have been intentional as it makes it easier to spread color without over-saturating an area.
 The pencils are relatively strong and should hold up to a decent amount of abuse and similar to other Caran d’Ache sets they take to the pencil sharpener quite easily.

 Packaging and Presentation – 3/5